Generalized Riesz Regression: A Unified Framework for Debiased Machine Learning with Riesz Representer Fitting under Bregman Divergence: Experiments

 We next evaluate the same family of estimators on the semi-synthetic IHDP benchmark, following \citet{Chernozhukov2022riesznet}.
 We use the standard setting ``A'' in the \texttt{npci} package and generate 1000 replications.
 Each replication contains $n=747$ observations with a binary treatment, an outcome, and $p=25$ covariates.
 The estimand is the ATE.

-We report DM, IPW, and AIPW for each Riesz-representer estimator (SQ-Riesz, UKL-Riesz, and BKL-Riesz (= MLE)).
+We report DM, IPW, and ARW for each Riesz-representer estimator (SQ-Riesz, UKL-Riesz, and BKL-Riesz (= MLE)).
 We consider two nuisance-learner families: \begin{itemize} \item a feedforward neural network with one hidden layer of 100 units, \item an RKHS learner with 100 Gaussian basis functions (with tuning by cross validation). \end{itemize} For each configuration, we compute the MSE of the ATE estimate and the empirical coverage ratio (CR) of nominal $95$\% Wald-type confidence intervals across the 1000 replications; CR close to $0.95$ indicates well-calibrated uncertainty quantification.
 Results appear in Table~\ref{tab:ihdp}.

 Two findings stand out.
-With neural networks, AIPW is consistently accurate (MSE around $0.31$–$0.43$) and well calibrated for UKL-Riesz and BKL-Riesz (CR $=0.94$ and $0.90$), while SQ-Riesz yields overly conservative AIPW intervals (CR $=1.00$).
-In contrast, DM has very low coverage (CR near zero) and IPW exhibits large error, especially for SQ-Riesz (MSE $=6.82$), reinforcing that orthogonalization is essential in this benchmark.
+With neural networks, ARW is consistently accurate (MSE around $0.31$–$0.43$) and well calibrated for UKL-Riesz and BKL-Riesz (CR $=0.94$ and $0.90$), while SQ-Riesz yields overly conservative ARW intervals (CR $=1.00$).
+In contrast, RA has very low coverage (CR near zero) and RW exhibits large error, especially for SQ-Riesz (MSE $=6.82$), reinforcing that orthogonalization is essential in this benchmark.

-With RKHS, performance becomes much more sensitive to the particular objective: SQ-Riesz deteriorates sharply (MSE around $20$ with CR $=0$ for both DM and AIPW), whereas UKL-Riesz and BKL-Riesz remain substantially more stable.
-In particular, UKL-Riesz attains strong IPW calibration under RKHS (CR $=0.93$) with comparatively low MSE (1.78), while BKL-Riesz provides a competitive alternative (IPW MSE $=1.22$ with CR $=0.81$).
+With RKHS, performance becomes much more sensitive to the particular objective: SQ-Riesz deteriorates sharply (MSE around $20$ with CR $=0$ for both RA and ARW), whereas UKL-Riesz and BKL-Riesz remain substantially more stable.
+In particular, UKL-Riesz attains strong RW calibration under RKHS (CR $=0.93$) with comparatively low MSE (1.78), while BKL-Riesz provides a competitive alternative (IPW MSE $=1.22$ with CR $=0.81$).
 These results underscore that, in finite samples, the interaction between the Riesz-representer objective and the nuisance-function learner can be decisive, and that UKL-type objectives can offer noticeably more robust behavior than squared-loss fitting in this semi-synthetic setting.